1962 Houston Colt .45s season: 1961 minor league affiliates

 The Colt .45s and Mets were established on October 17, 1960, giving them time to acquire professional minor-league players, sign amateur free agents (there was no MLB first-year player draft until 1965) and enter into working agreements with minor league affiliates during the 1961 season.
-Houston had formal working agreements with two minor league baseball teams in 1961:
+Houston had formal working agreements with two minor league baseball teams in 1961 (see table below).
+In addition, the roster of the 1961 Houston Buffs of the Triple-A American Association, officially a minor-league affiliate of the Chicago Cubs, would include a handful of players signed by the Colt .45s.
+The most prominent of these was Dave Giusti, then 21, who went on to a 15-year MLB career.